zix99/rare/README.md

 # Features

- * Multiple summary formats including: filter (like grep), histogram, and numerical analysis
+ * Multiple summary formats including: filter (like grep), histogram, bar graphs, and numerical analysis
  * File glob expansions (eg `/var/log/*` or `/var/log/*/*.log`) and `-R`
  * Optional gzip decompression (with `-z`)
  * Following `-f` or re-open following `-F` (use `--poll` to poll)
- * Ignoring lines that match an expression
+ * Ignoring lines that match an expression (with `-i`)
  * Aggregating and realtime summary (Don't have to wait for all data to be scanned)
  * Multi-threaded reading, parsing, and aggregation
  * Color-coded outputs (optionally)